 What are the most popular accommodations in the area?

-The most popular accommodation types in Limousin are house rentals and apartment rentals.
-With 575 accommodations in Limousin, the perfect vacation home is only one click away.
+The most popular accommodation types in Limousin are house rentals and chalet.
+With 564 accommodations in Limousin, the perfect vacation home is only one click away.

 How much does it cost to stay the night?